esraarozika/Email_exchange/README.rst

    5- mistletoe

    6- html2text

-* Second you should restsart the server
+   *  you should restsart the server

-* Third update your Apps List then install email exchange module
+4.Install the module from the Odoo Apps interface.

-* Fourth go to Settingd -> general settings -> External Email Servers => Make it True
+5.go to Settingd -> general settings -> External Email Servers => Make it True

+6.Go to Email Exchange in the Odoo dashboard:
+   *Add your email credentials
+   *Compose and send emails
+   *Add signatures and attachments

-* Fifth put email in email field all records in res.partner (\* Contacts Module)
+=>all records in res.partner (\* Contacts Module)

-* Sixth fill in credential fields in your logged in user
+---

+📂 Folder Structure:

+Email-exchange/

+├── controllers/

+├── models/

+├── views/

+├── __manifest__.py

+├── __init__.py

+├── README.md